WRidder/react-spa/README.md

 3. Navigate your browser to http://localhost:8080.

 #### For developers
-1. Run `$ npm install` in the base and in the ./server directory
+1. **[optional]** Install gulp globally using `npm install -g gulp`
-2. Run `$ bower install` in the base directory
+2. Run `$ npm install` in the base directory
 3. Start the server in ./server using `$ node src/server.js`.
 Should open a port on 8080.
-4. **[optional]** Install gulp globally using `npm install -g gulp`
-5. Run `$ gulp` in the base directory.
+4. Run `$ gulp` in the base directory.
 This will watch for file changes and build when necessary.
-6. Navigate your browser to http://localhost:8080; will reload on client changes.
+5. Navigate your browser to http://localhost:8080; will reload on client changes.

 Tested using npm 2.1.0 and node 0.10.33